Cocoto Platform Jumper: Gameplay

 The game sees players controlling Cocoto, a little red imp, across a number of spiraling levels.
 The gameplay is very similar to that of Taito's Rainbow Islands: The Story of Bubble Bobble 2, with the player using magma arches the same way as the rainbows in said game, collecting items and power-up, defeating enemies, and reaching the top of the level before time runs out.
 Cocoto can use his pitchfork as a projectile to defeat enemies, or use the arches.
 Fairy will appear as a checkpoint.
 The game features 40 levels spanning across 5 different worlds.
 There are 30 enemies that vary depending on the level, and the end of each world features a boss fight.
 There is a two player battle mode where both players defeat each other's imps, and a four player race, where the first imp that reaches the top is the winner.

 The Game Boy Advance version has the game play in 2D due to technical limitations.

+Development

+Cocoto Platform Jumper was created with the intent for the game to be "simple and easy" for everyone, and was inspired by the video game Nebulus.
+They spent weeks fine-tuning the levels in order to make them appropriately balanced for difficulty.

+The game was re-released on the Wii's WiiWare service.
+Initially, they considered adding new modes and refining old ones, but opted to simply add Wii Remote motion controls.